 - Consider adding unique tags or labels to cloud-based resources to ensure that they get used only when assigned to specific job types.

-- Use Stackdriver Logging to detect unused or idle instances.
+- Use Cloud Logging to detect unused or idle instances.

 - When launching dependent jobs, consider where the resulting data will reside and where it needs to be for the next step.

 - If your path namespaces differ between on-premises and cloud-based storage, consider using relative paths to allow renders to be location agnostic.
 Alternatively, depending on the platform, you could build a mechanism to swap paths at render time.

 - Some renders, simulations, or post-processes rely on random number generation, which can differ among CPU manufacturers.
 Even CPUs from the same manufacturer but different chip generations can produce different results.
 When in doubt, use identical or similar CPU types for all frames of a job.

 - If you are using a read-through cache appliance, consider deploying a pre-flight job to pre-warm the cache and ensure that all assets are available on the cloud before you deploy cloud resources.
 This approach minimizes the amount of time that render workers are forced to wait while assets are moved to the cloud.

 Logging and monitoring

 Recording and monitoring resource usage and performance is an essential aspect of any render farm.
 Google Cloud offers a number of APIs, tools, and solutions to help provide insight into utilization of resources and services.

 The quickest way to monitor a VM's activity is to view its serial port output.
 This output can be helpful when an instance is unresponsive through typical service control planes such as your render queue management supervisor.

 Other ways to collect and monitor resource usage on Google Cloud include: